abhayagiri/beginning-our-day/manuscripts/lpp.md

 continuity of wise attention, it will become a firm foundation for all of our growth in the practice.

-# One Who Sees the Danger In Saṁsāra
+# One Who Sees the Danger in Saṁsāra

 ## Luang Por Pasanno